Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 YES!
 Cool the stew completely then scoop into gallon-size freezer bags or freezer-safe containers and freeze.
 Thaw in the refrigerator then reheat in a pot on the stove over medium heat.

-However and whenever you make it, I hope this revolutionary homemade Beef Stew recipe becomes a go-to for you and yours, as it has for us — enjoy!
+However and whenever you make it, I hope this homemade Beef Stew recipe becomes a go-to for you and yours, as it has for us — enjoy!

 bowl of stove top beef stew with mashed potatoes